 - BUSINESS MONEY MARKET – It offers 0.80% APY; an initial deposit of $1,000 along with average daily balance requirement of $5,000 is required.

 - This bank offers only one type of Savings Account for Business known as Premier Money Management Account.
 The interest-bearing account is designed for those with high account balance and those that desire a high level of security.
 The interest rate will not be less than the 13-week U.S. Treasury Bill index rate, as published in the Wall Street Journal, is less than one-quarter of one percent (0.25%).

-- This bank offers only one type of Savings Account for Businesses known as Goldwater Business Savings.
+- This bank offers the Goldwater Business Savings Account.
 Goldwater bank offers a great way to segregate business funds on deposit for different purposes with a competitive rate and low minimum opening deposit requirement.